 It can also be beneficial to contact your county clerk to point you in the right direction.
 Also, be aware that some states regulate business licenses at the county level.
 So even if you live in California, what is required in L.A. county may differ from what’s needed in Ventura county.

 Depending on where you are in the country, you may have an off-season.
 Some regions are too cold or wintery to do roofing work.
 If this is the case where you live, you need to have a plan to carry you through each off-season.

 Your strategy may be as simple as saving enough money during the busy season to cover business expenses (rent, equipment, salaries, etc.) during the off-season.
 However, you could go as far as to branch out and offer supplemental services for inclement weather conditions.

 Investing in Digital Marketing

 The failure rate of new roofing businesses is over 50%.
 Most companies fail within the first five years too.
-One reason that roofing companies fail at such a high clip is that they don’t get enough leads in the first few years.
+Roofing companies fail at such a high clip because they don’t get enough leads in the first few years.
 Lead generation is where digital marketing comes in.
 Digital marketing is crucial for new roofing businesses.
 It will help get your name out there and drum up all-important leads.

-Digital marketing could be a sizable investment at first, but it pays off huge in the end.
+Digital marketing could be a sizable investment initially, but it pays off hugely in the end.
 Digital marketing could include:

 - Review Management: It’s essential to let customers know that you care about their experience.
 Replying to reviews (good and bad ones) is a great way to get more people to notice your business and increase customer satisfaction.